Princes Highway safety and capacity: Nowra, NSW to Victorian border

 The Australian Government released the Princes Highway Corridor Strategy in November 2019, which considers the entire length of the highway across New South Wales, Victoria and South Australia.
 The strategy identiﬁed locations between Nowra and the Victorian Border as priorities for road and bridge upgrades, additional passing opportunities and bypasses.

-The initiative is for a program of works to make the corridor safer, and more efficient and accessible.
+The proposal is for a program of works to make the corridor safer, and more efficient and accessible.
 The Australian Government and NSW Government have committed funding towards the following components:

 - bypass of Moruya